caverav/dwm-camilo/README.md

 `sudo pacman -U *.pkg.tar.zst`

-# Instalar dwm-camilo en cualquier otra distribución de Linux
+# Instalar dwm-camilo en cualquier otra distribución de Linux <a name="installing-dwm-distrotube-on-other-linux-distributions"></a>

 Download the source code from this repository or use a git clone: